geekpnx/weather_webapp_api/README.md

 secrets.token_urlsafe(50)
 ```

-For the `DB_NAME` I will presume you have created one in your PostgreSQL with the name `weather_webapp`
+For the `DB_NAME` I will presume you have created one in your PostgreSQL with the name `weather_webapp`.